ajaymehul/stelligent-u/03-iam/README.md

 that could be automated in order to confirm the permissions for the Role?_

+> I could add more tests like trying to list other buckets with the new IAM role that are not in the resource constraint to check for an implicit deny.

 #### Task: Positive and Negative Tests

 Code at least one new positive and one new negative test.